Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Abstract

 \section{Abstract}

-Motion planning under dynamics constraints, i.e., kinodynamic planning, enables safe robot operation by generating dynamically feasible trajectories that the robot can accurately track.
+Motion planning under dynamics constraints, \ie kinodynamic planning, enables safe robot operation by generating dynamically feasible trajectories that the robot can accurately track.
 For high-\dof robots such as manipulators, sampling-based motion planners are commonly used, especially for complex tasks in cluttered environments.
-However, enforcing constraints on robot dynamics in such planners requires solving either challenging two-point boundary value problems (BVPs) or propagating robot dynamics over time, both of which are computational bottlenecks that drastically increase planning times.
+However, enforcing constraints on robot dynamics in such planners requires solving either challenging two-point boundary value problems (BVPs) or propagating robot dynamics, both of which cause computational~bottlenecks that drastically increase planning times.
 Meanwhile, recent efforts have shown that sampling-based motion planners can generate plans in microseconds using parallelization, but are limited to geometric paths.
-This paper develops \emph{AkinoPDF}, a fast parallelized sampling-based kinodynamic motion planning technique for a broad class of differentially flat robot systems, including manipulators, ground and aerial vehicles, and more.
-Differential flatness allows us to transform the motion planning problem from the original state space to a flat output space, where an analytical time-parameterized solution of the BVP and dynamics integration can be obtained.
+This paper develops \REVV{ {\FLASK}}, a fast parallelized sampling-based kinodynamic motion planning \REVV{framework} for a broad class of differentially flat robot systems, including manipulators, ground and aerial vehicles, and more.
+Differential flatness allows us to transform the motion planning problem from the original state space to a flat output space, where an analytical time-parameterized solution of the BVP problem can be obtained.
 A trajectory in the flat output space is then converted back to a closed-form dynamically feasible trajectory in the original state space, enabling fast validation via ``single instruction, multiple data" parallelism.
-Our method is fast, exact, and compatible with any sampling-based motion planner.
+Our framework is fast, exact, and compatible with any sampling-based motion planner, while offering theoretical guarantees on probabilistic exhaustibility and asymptotic optimality based on the closed-form BVP~solutions.
 We extensively verify the effectiveness of our approach in both simulated benchmarks and real experiments with cluttered and dynamic environments, requiring mere microseconds to milliseconds of planning time.